-I am interested in taking graduate students- and Yale has a great anthropology PhD program.
+I am interested in taking graduate students- and UCLA (where I will be starting 2018) has a great anthropology PhD program.
 Please contact me if interested.

 My general research interest is the study of humans in evolutionary and ecological context.
 My research program focuses on testing ideas about how people acquire and distribute food, social organization and demography, patterns of physical activity, energy use, and space use.
 I also carry out research investigating the function of Acheulean stone tools, a particularly important ancient technology.